jpan72/jpan72.github.io/_posts/2019-1-29-Domain adaptation for semantic segmentation.md

 a.
 Domain Stylization (DS):

-Generate an image that has the semantic information from a target image and in the style of a source image.
+Generate an image that has the semantic information from a source image and in the style of a target image.

 b.
 Semantic Segmentation Learning (SSL):

-Predict semantic segmentation from the image generated in step b.
-Since
+Predict semantic segmentation from the image generated in DS step.
+Since we have ground truth segmentation for source dataset, if the DS step is successful, then the SSL learned on the stylized source image should have the capability to correctly segment images in the target domain.

+##### Experiment details

+* DS step uses FastPhotoStyle.
+* They use N=10 randomly selected target images to provide style information in DS step.
+* Empirically two iterations are enough.